 The Grady Health System, the primary teaching facility of the Emory University School of Medicine, is a Level 1 Trauma Hospital that serves a primarily inner-city, minority, and low income population from metropolitan Atlanta and Fulton and DeKalb Counties.
-The Grady Health System includes a general hospital (the largest in Georgia and among the largest in the country) and a children’s hospital, as well as multiple outpatient clinics for children and adults.
+The Grady Health System includes a general hospital (the largest in Georgia and among the largest in the country), as well as multiple outpatient clinics.
 Professional services at Grady Health System are provided under contract with Emory University School of Medicine and Morehouse School of Medicine, so that the hospital is a teaching hospital.
-Grady is involved in training for all the mental health disciplines; clinical psychology, psychiatry, social work, nursing, occupational and recreational therapy.
+Grady is involved in training for all the behavioral health disciplines: psychology, psychiatry, social work, nursing, occupational and recreational therapy.
 Thus, there are many opportunities to engage in interdisciplinary seminars and treatment programs.
 Emory University is located approximately 15 minutes driving time from Grady Health System.
-The psychology faculty includes 12 full-time and 2 part-time licensed clinical psychologists.
-In addition, there is an American Psychological Association accredited internship training program based at Grady Health System, which received initial accreditation in 1980, and was fully re-accredited in 1986, 1991, 1996, 2001, and 2007.
-The internship program recently was expanded to include a position at the Center for Rehabilitation Medicine.
+The psychology faculty includes 9 full-time licensed psychologists, 2 licensed psychologists who are based largely at Emory Healthcare but also provide training at Grady Health System, and one part-time licensed clinical psychologist who is based in the School of Public Health.
+In addition, there is an American Psychological Association accredited internship training program based at Grady Health System, which received initial accreditation in 1980, and was fully re-accredited in 1986, 1991, 1996, 2001, 2007, and 2014.
+The internship program also includes positions at the Center for Rehabilitation Medicine/Division of Neuropsychology.

 Adults with Serious Psychiatric Disorders.
 The following half-time positions (pending funding) can be combined with other half-time positions at Grady Health System, for the equivalent of one full-time position.
 There will be the equivalent of 1-2 full-time positions devoted to work with adults with serious psychiatric disorders.
 Half-time primarily clinical positions are available in the (1) Grady Outpatient Services, which provides comprehensive biopsychosocial and diagnostic assessments, treatment plans, and brief, goal-oriented individual therapy for adult outpatients; (2) Adult Day Treatment Psychosocial Rehabilitation Program, which offers psychosocial rehabilitation services for adults living in the community; (3) Adult Inpatient Milieu Unit, which offers comprehensive short-term inpatient care for adults with serious and persistent mental illness; and (4) Inpatient Crisis Stabilization Unit, which offers stabilization and brief treatment for adults in acute psychiatric distress.
 Responsibilities for the positions devoted to work with individuals with serious mental illness include psychological assessments, treatment planning, interventions (individual, group, couples/family), crisis management, interdisciplinary consultation, clinical-research, clinical administration, supervision and teaching, and program development and evaluation.
-Postdoctoral fellows in each of these positions also need to spend ½ day per week conducting comprehensive behavioral health biopsychosocial and diagnostic assessments for consumers who present to the Grady Intake Clinic and helping develop appropriate treatment plans for these consumers.
+Postdoctoral residents in each of these positions also need to spend ½ day per week conducting comprehensive behavioral health biopsychosocial and diagnostic assessments for consumers who present to the Grady Intake Clinic and helping develop appropriate treatment plans for these consumers.
 Research is ongoing in a number of areas including: suicide, intimate partner violence, schizophrenia and substance abuse, psychosocial rehabilitation-program evaluation, interactions between PTSD and serious mental illnesses, efficacy of short-term inpatient and outpatient/community interventions, and neuropsychological correlates of psychiatric conditions.